 Use this section to explain to readers what the facts are that you based your projections on, such as trends in the economy, market trends, what is going on with your competitors, new products on the market and things like these.
 Do not take anything for granted without explaining what facts you took for granted when you made your projections.
 List out each assumption you made and the explanations for why each assumption is valid.

 If you are expecting growth to occur in any area relevant to your business, explain it in this section of your business plan.
 Talk about internal things such as personnel, divisions, new products, research and development.
 This is also where you talk about external growth factors such as new markets, increased opportunity for sales, geographic spread and the like.
 Once again, list out each factor that contributes to your growth projection and describe why each factor justifies your claim of growth in the future.

 When providing your financial projections, predict what your financial status will be for the next 1 to 4 years.
 Be sure that every financial report you included in your current financial condition section is represented in the financial projections section.
-In this section, you will include sales, income, debts and expenses as well.
-If your are operating in vastly different market areas, product lines or geographic areas and the like, consider having separate financial projections for each of these areas.
+In this section, you will include sales, income, debts, and expenses as well.
+If you are operating in vastly different market areas, product lines or geographic areas, and the like, consider having separate financial projections for each of these areas.

 A business plan is a useful tool with many internal and external uses.
 It is important to take your time to carefully and thoughtfully complete each section.
-So, the question for you this Thrilling Thursday is, now that you have a complete business plan, what are you going to do with it?
+So, the question for you this thrilling day is, now that you have a complete business plan, what are you going to do with it?

 As always, if you need assistance or guidance as you complete this section feel free to contact me:

 If you want them to last, commit to appreciating your technology by taking care of…

 It is thrilling to commit to making your business a success by showing up to…